A Szemer\'edi-Trotter type theorem, sum-product estimates in finite quasifields, and related results: Introduction

-In this paper, we generalize Theorem \ref{vinh th}, Corollary \ref{vinh cor}, and Theorem \ref{vinh th2} to finite quasifields.
 Any finite field is a quasifield.
 There are many examples of quasifields which are not fields; see for example, Chapter 5 of \cite{demb} or Chapter 9 of \cite{hp}.
 Quasifields appear extensively in the theory of projective planes.
+We note that in particular, in a quasifield multiplication need not be commutative nor associative.
+Throughout the paper we must be careful about which side multiplication takes place on, and be wary that multiplicative inverses need not exist on both sides.
+Nonassociativity of multiplication is a bigger problem.
+Previous research on sum-product estimates requires associativity of multiplication for tools such as Pl\"unnecke's inequality (see for example, \cite{tao} for the most general known sum-product theorem, the proof of which uses associativity of multiplication throughout).

 \begin{theorem} Let $Q$ be a finite quasifield with $q$ elements.
-If $A \subset Q \backslash \{0 \}$, $|A+A| = m$ and $|A \cdot A | = n$, then
+If $A \subset Q \backslash \{0 \}$, $|A+A| = m$, and $|A \cdot A | = n$, then

 \end{theorem}

 Theorem \ref{main th} gives the following sum-product estimate.

 \begin{corollary} Let $Q$ be a finite quasifield with $q$ elements and $A \subset Q \backslash \{0 \}$.
 There is a positive constant $c$ such that the following hold.